luafan/luafan/docs/api/httpd.md

 * `cert`

-ssl support, only available with libevent2.1.5+
+ssl support, if using core `config.httpd_using_core`, this property only available with libevent2.1.5+

 * `key`

-ssl support, only available with libevent2.1.5+
+ssl support, if using core `config.httpd_using_core`, this property only available with libevent2.1.5+

 HTTP_REQUEST
 ============